By Eric Vandenbroeck and

 were overseen by Indira’s son, Sanjay, during the emergency.
 These programs

-entailed coerced sterilization and forced relocation of the urban poor, and relied upon the police and state apparatus to
+entailed coerced sterilization and forced relocation of the urban poor,

 Both the slum